-As the son of Charles Lewis Tiffany, who founded Tiffany & Co. in 1837, Louis Comfort Tiffany might have followed in his father’s footsteps.
-Instead, with an affinity for hard work and a fertile imagination, he followed his own path to success and renown—ushering in a new era at Tiffany & Co. as the House’s first Art Director.
-Just as Charles Tiffany created exquisite jewels for the well-to-do, building his “fancy goods” store into one of the great success stories of the age, Louis Comfort Tiffany created his own extraordinary designs that forever changed the world of art and design.
+As the son of Charles Lewis Tiffany, who founded Tiffany & Co. in 1837, Louis Comfort Tiffany, with an affinity for hard work and a daring imagination, followed his own path to success and renown—ushering in a new era at Tiffany & Co. as the House’s first Art Director.
+Just as Charles Tiffany created exquisite jewels and catapulted his “fancy goods” store into a global institution, Louis Comfort Tiffany created extraordinary designs that forever changed the world of art and design.
 His renowned stained-glass windows and lamps, glass mosaics, ceramics, jewelry, enamels, and metalwork are all symbols of Louis Comfort Tiffany’s sheer artistry and visionary aesthetic.
 His designs remain important codes of the House today.

-While his organic motifs reflected those of Europe’s Art Nouveau jewelers, Mr. Tiffany’s naturalistic themes—blackberries, dandelions, grapes and wild carrot flowers—were distinctly American.
-To capture their glorious color and evanescent beauty, he mixed metals, enamels and colored gemstones such as opals, tourmalines, moonstones and sapphires, in keeping with the subdued colorations of his impressionistic paintings and technically brilliant leaded glass.
+While his organic motifs reflected those of Europe’s Art Nouveau jewelers, Mr. Tiffany’s naturalistic themes—dragonflies, grapevine, woodbine and wild carrot flowers—were distinctly American.
+To capture their glorious color and evanescent beauty, he mixed metals, enamels and colored gemstones such as opals, tourmalines, moonstones and sapphires, in keeping with the vibrant colors of his impressionistic paintings and leaded glass creations.

-The colored gemstones and enamels celebrated the ever-changing pageantry Mr. Tiffany saw on walks through the countryside.
-A necklace of opals, gold and enamel designed in a grape motif recalled the arbors of New England in the fall.
-In his talented hands, garnets became berries with brilliant leaves of green enamel; and black opals, demantoid garnets, gold and platinum took wing in a dragonfly brooch.
+The colored gemstones and enamels celebrated the ever-changing pageantry that Mr. Tiffany witnessed in nature.
+He created a vine leaf and grape necklace with amethysts and nephrite.
+In his talented hands, gold became berries with vibrant leaves of green enamel; while black opals, demantoid garnets, gold and platinum took wing in a dragonfly brooch.

 Mr. Tiffany was also influenced by Etruscan, Egyptian and Moorish art, which he studied as a young man traveling in Europe and North Africa.
-He amassed a varied collection of art objects from many cultures, including Babylonian necklaces, Egyptian mummy bead necklaces and bracelets, Benin arm bands, Spanish earrings, ancient Greek gold earrings, 17th-century Italian silver crosses and Hindu jewelry, to name but a few.
-Details of these exotic motifs are found in many of his exquisite jewelry pieces, which reflect his appreciation of cultural traditions as well as his artistry in combining color in well-integrated designs of the highest quality and handcraftsmanship.
+Details of these motifs are found in many of his exquisite jewelry pieces, which reflect his appreciation of cultural traditions as well as his artistry in combining color in well-integrated designs of the highest quality and handcraftsmanship.

-Mr. Tiffany’s devotion to colored gemstones was shared by George Frederick Kunz, world-renowned gemologist and resid ent gem expert for Tiffany & Co.
-Both men were as enthusiastic about the gemstones of America as they were the rarest finds in Ceylon and Madagascar.
-The esteemed Mr. Kunz found the finest tourmalines in Maine, sapphires in Montana, topazes and garnets in Utah, pearls in Wisconsin and Arkansas, all of which made their way into Mr. Tiffany’s designs.
+Mr. Tiffany’s devotion to colored gemstones was shared by Dr. George Frederick Kunz, world-renowned gemologist and resident gemology expert for Tiffany & Co.
+Both men were as enthusiastic about the gemstones of America.
+The esteemed Mr. Kunz found the finest tourmalines, sapphires, topazes, garnets and pearls—all of which made their way into Louis Comfort Tiffany’s designs.

 At his death in 1933, Louis Comfort Tiffany was an internationally acclaimed leader of American design.
-His unique response to the beauty of nature, colored gemstones and the lure of the exotic resulted in some of the 20th century’s most powerful artistic expressions—designs that continue to inspire wonder and amazement around the world today.
+His unique response to the beauty of nature through the use of colored gemstones resulted in some of the 20th century’s most powerful artistic expressions—designs that continue to inspire wonder and amazement around the world today.